Connecting to MariaDB

 - No password is sent.

-- The client will connect to the server, but not any particular database on the server.
+- The client will connect to the server with the default socket, but not any particular database on the server.

 These defaults can be overridden by specifying a particular parameter to use.
 For example: